What You Need to Open a Staffing Agency

 - An executive summary that condenses your marketing plan into an easy-to-read format

-Ancillary to this will be your company website, the public face of your agency.
+You will also want to create your company website during this step.
 Devote some time and a section of your marketing budget towards designing the best company website possible.
 Aim for clarity and accessibility.
 A casual visitor should know within seconds what type of business you are, where you are located, and what sets you apart from the competition.
 Hiring a professional web designer for this step can be a worthwhile expense that will more than pay for itself in the long run.
+However, there are some DIY website services that make it easy for you to design your own website without design experience.

 9. Get the right tools